awortmann/awortmann.github.io/_pages/topics.md

 # Software Language Engienering

+Identifying or engineering appropriate languages for the various activities in software and systems development is one of the most important issues in Software Engineering.
+Programming and modeling languages are still subject of improvement.
+In various domains, it is appropriate to employ Domain Specific Languages (DSLs) to enable non-software developers specifying properties, configuring their systems, etc. in terms of established domain concepts and corresponding language elements.
+With increasing digitalization, we expect a growth in DSLs and increasing efforts in their efficient engineering, integration, and composition.
+But designing DSLs is challenging, because, on one hand, they need to be precise enough for being processed by a computer and, on the other hand, comprehensible by humans.
+Monolithic design of a language can already benefit from methods for language engineering in the small including design guidelines and tooling.
+Therefore, we conduct research on the systematic engineering [BPR+20] of (domain-specific) modeling languages and reusable modeling language libaries [BEH+20] leveraging concepts from component-based software engineering [Wor19] and software product lines for a variety of different domains [BW21].

-## Selected Publications
+### Selected Publications

 - [BW21] A. Butting, A. Wortmann: **Language Engineering for Heterogeneous Collaborative Embedded Systems**.
 In: W. Böhm, M. Broy, C. Klein, K. Pohl, B. Rumpe, S. Schröck, editors, Model-Based Engineering of Collaborative Embedded Systems, pp. 239–253, Springer, Jan.
 2021.
 - [BEH+20] A. Butting, R. Eikermann, K. Hölldobler, N. Jansen, B. Rumpe, **A. Wortmann: A Library of Literals, Expressions, Types, and Statements for Compositional Language Design**.
 In: L. Hamann, R. Paige, A. Pierantonio, B. Rumpe, A. Vallecillo, editors, Special Issue dedicated to Martin Gogolla on his 65th Birthday, Journal of Object Technology, 19(3), pp. 3:1-16, AITO, Oct.
 2020.
-- [BPR+20] A. Butting, J. Pfeiffer, B. Rumpe, A. Wortmann: A Compositional Framework for Systematic Modeling Language Reuse.
+- [BPR+20] A. Butting, J. Pfeiffer, B. Rumpe, A. Wortmann: **A Compositional Framework for Systematic Modeling Language Reuse**.
 In: Proceedings of the 23rd ACM/IEEE International Conference on Model Driven Engineering Languages and Systems (MODELS'20), pp. 35-46, ACM, Oct.
 2020.
 - [Wor19] A. Wortmann: **Towards Component-Based Development of Textual Domain-Specific Languages.** In: L. Lavazza, H. Mannaert, K. Kavi, editors, International Conference on Software Engineering Advances (ICSEA 2019), Valencia, pp. 68-73, IARIA XPS Press, Nov.
 2019.

 The full list of publications is available from my [publications](../publications/) website.